Downtown (Macklemore & Ryan Lewis song): Critical reception

-AXS described the song as a sequel to the duo's successful single "Thrift Shop", while USA Today called it "a hip hop recreation of Bruno Mars and Mark Ronson's 'Uptown Funk'."
-It came at #18 on the annual Triple J Hottest 100 for 2015.
-However, Time named "Downtown" the sixth-worst song of 2015.
+William Pankey of AXS described the song as a sequel to the duo's breakout single "Thrift Shop", while Larry Miezel Jr. of The Stranger felt it was another "kid-friendly pop-rap stunt-fantasy."
+Maeve McDermott of USA Today called it "a hip hop recreation of Bruno Mars and Mark Ronson's 'Uptown Funk'."
+Amaya Mendizabal of Billboard labeled the track as old-school hip-hop.

+"Downtown" was ranked at number 18 on the annual Triple J Hottest 100 for 2015.

 Chart performance

 In the United States, "Downtown" debuted at number 94 on the Billboard Hot 100 chart dated September 12, 2015.
 Its chart debut was fueled by sales of 11,000 digital downloads in its first two days, along with 886,000 domestic streams during the same period, nearly all from views of the song's music video.
 The next week, following its first full week of availability and a performance at the 2015 MTV Video Music Awards, the song jumped to number 18 with the week's largest gain in digital download sales, having sold 95,000 copies and logged 5.7 million streams for the week.
 It has since peaked at number 12.
 As of November 2015, "Downtown" has sold 772,000 copies domestically.
 Macklemore and Ryan Lewis also performed the song live on The Tonight Show Starring Jimmy Fallon on September 9, 2015.

 In Australia, "Downtown" entered the Australian Singles Chart at number nine as the second highest debut on the week commencing September 7, 2015.
 The song rose to number two on the week commencing September 14, 2015.
 On the week commencing October 5, 2015, "Downtown" replaced Justin Bieber's "What Do You Mean?" at number one after being blocked from the position for three weeks, becoming Macklemore & Ryan Lewis' fourth number one single in the country.
 It has since been certified triple platinum by the Australian Recording Industry Association (ARIA).